vernemq/vmq-docs/configuration/file-auth.md

 `-U`

 > This option can be used to upgrade/convert a password file with plain text passwords into one using hashed passwords.
 It will modify the specified file.
 It does not detect whether passwords are already hashed, so using it on a password file that already contains hashed passwords will generate new hashes based on the old hashes and render the password file unusable.
+Note, with this option neither usernames or passwords may contain `":"`.

 `passwordfile`